VirgilSecurity/virgil-purekit-java/README.md

 The **\<latest-version>** of the SDK can be found in the [Maven Central Repository](https://mvnrepository.com/artifact/com.virgilsecurity/purekit)  or in the header of current readme.

+To uninstall Pure, see the [Recover Password Hashes](#recover-password-hashes) section.

 ### Configure SDK
 Here is an example of how to specify your credentials SDK class instance: